ldnwc/companies/README.md

-# companies
+# Companies
-List of companies around London that use Web Components
+A List of companies around London that use Web Components

+# How do I add my own company or edit incorrect data?

+  - Get in touch with us by showing up on one of the meetups
+  - Send an email to <meetup@lndwc.co.uk>
+  - Create a pull request if you're inclined to do that kind of stuff